yosiyajersson/java-Interview-questions/README.md

 These different types of memory are used for different purposes in Java and are managed by the JVM.
 Proper management of memory is important to avoid memory leaks, out-of-memory errors, and other performance issues in Java programs.

-# how to get data from Optional
+# 11.how to get data from Optional?
 In Java, Optional is a class that is used to represent a value that may or may not be present.
 If a value is present, you can use the get() method to retrieve it from the Optional object.
 However, it is generally recommended to avoid using the get() method, as it may throw a NoSuchElementException if the value is not present.
 Instead, you can use other methods provided by the Optional class to retrieve the value safely.

 ### Here are some ways to retrieve data from an Optional object: